-It might be your best friend who has just given birth, or maybe it’s a family member – either way, visiting a brand new squishy newborn is something everyone enjoys.
+It might be your best friend who has just given birth, or maybe it’s a family member – either way, visiting a brand new squishy newborn is something pretty much everyone enjoys.
 That newborn smell!
 Those tiny little fingers and toes!
-That face! *swoon*
+That face!

 Before heading straight over, there are a few rules you need to follow for your visit: